Data protection (GDPR) policy

 The Information Governance and Risk Management Lead is responsible for the monitoring and updating of this policy document.

-This policy will be reviewed at least on an annual basis or sooner, should the need arise under the authority of the Board.
+This policy will be reviewed at least on a biennial basis or sooner, should the need arise under the authority of the Board.
 Associated data protection standards will be subject to ongoing development and review.

 Was this page helpful?

 Tell us what's happened so we can fix the problem.
 Please do not provide any personal, identifiable or sensitive information.